Aroksak/RSE/README.md

 # Current Status

-Algorithmic benchmarks are close to the paper.
-Slightly worse, but I didn't implement curriculum learning and didn't spend much time tuning hyper-parameters.
-Nevertheless, generalization to longer sequences can be observed.
+Algorithmic benchmarks are close to the paper and generalization to longer sequences can be observed.

 Results on MusicNet task are much worse, so far I only managed to achieve ~12% APS.

+# Heavy weight-sharing

+In the paper authors propose separate sets of weights for "forward" and "reversed" switch units.
+I studied a variant with single set of weights used for all instances of switch unit in a single block.
+You can find my results in notebooks/Algorithmic.ipynb.
+In short: it's probably not worth it.